Wei Bao

 About

 Dr. Wei Bao received his B.S. in physics (minor in chemistry) at Peking University, and his Ph.D. in materials science and engineering at the University of California, Berkeley.
 After graduation, he did his postdoc at UC Berkeley's Nanoscale Science and Engineering Center until 2019.
 Dr. Bao's current research interests broadly focus on optical materials and photonics.
-He received the NSF CAREER Award in 2022 and the Rising Star of Light 2022 Award from the Nature Portfolio journal, Light: Science and Application.
+He received the National Science Foundation CAREER Award in 2022, US Army Early CAREER Program Award in 2024, and the Rising Star of Light 2022 Award from the Nature Portfolio journal, Light: Science and Application.

 Education & Training